colalb1/Interest-Rate-Forecasting/README.md

 # Interest Rate Forecasting

-Implementation of common and state-of-the-art interest rate models in C++.
+Implementation of common interest rate models and (a few of) their extensions in C++.
 This project aims to act as an implementation and mathematical reference for interest rate models that build upon the basics (Vasicek, CIR, etc.) via more complex dynamics.

 ## Files